bcgov/platform-developer-docs/grant-user-access-openshift.md

 # Grant user access in OpenShift

 The OCIO Enterprise DevOps branch manages access to the the OpenShift platform.
 The platform provides platform and namespace-level access control.
 Access to the platform requires certain prerequisites and mechanisms to grant access.
-Information on namespace-level access is described [here](./bc-government-organizations-in-github.md).
+Information on namespace-level access is described in [BC Government organizations in Github](./bc-government-organizations-in-github.md).

 Every team member may not need access to OpenShift.
 Consider the security principle of least privilege before requesting platform access and when granting namespace-level access.